edgeworx/docs/content/en/docs/apps/demo-apps/heart-rate.md

 title: "Heart Rate demo app"
 weight: 160
 aliases:
-  - /darcy/darcy-cloud/get-started-ec/heart-rate-application
+  - /edgeworx/edgeworx-cloud/get-started-ec/heart-rate-application
 ---

 ![Heart Rate Demo App](/images/15done.png)

-The Heart Rate app provided on the [Darcy Cloud](docs/cloud/start-portal) platform simulates a wearable device transmitting a person's heartbeat at the edge.
+The Heart Rate app provided on the [Edgeworx Cloud](docs/guides/start-portal) platform simulates a wearable device transmitting a person's heartbeat at the edge.
 The Wearable sends heart rate data over bluetooth to a data collector [microservice](/docs/apps/microservices) located on the primary [node](../../cloud/adding-nodes/_index.md).
 The Data collector microservice then communicates with another microservice running a web server on the secondary node to display the